DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   Customers are not only the *end users* of our product/service, but *influencers*, *recommenders*, *economic buyers* and *decision makers* are customers too: each one of them has to be carefully identified in order to maximize the possibilities of success.

-  After careful consideration, the Discover With AI team identified the following customers described in the respective chapters.
+  After careful consideration, the DreamSpot team identified the following customers described in the respective chapters.

   === End users <end_users>